Year of entry 2024

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more on our living costs and budgeting page.

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

-A postgraduate qualification in Applied Translation Studies equips you with valuable skills that are increasingly important in a globalised world.
-You’ll also develop advanced IT, research, analysis and communication skills that are very attractive to employers across different industries.
+A postgraduate qualification in Applied Translation Studies will equip you with valuable practical skills, underpinned by a solid theoretical foundation.
+You’ll also develop advanced skills in IT, research, communication and analysis that are very valuable to future employers.

 Because of the rapid growth of the language services industry (estimated at $64.7 billion in 2022 and forecast to grow to $90.8 billion by 2027), many of our students find work in the industry even before graduating.
 Many go straight into practice as project managers and in-house translators and revisers across a range of small to large language service providers, and others pursue a freelance translation career path.
 Some students have also secured careers in the language service departments of institutions such as the UN, WHO, WIPO, European Parliament, European Commission, and NGOs.